Skip to main content

 Gaming on Ethereum

 Gaming on Ethereum comes in various forms, from games that use the blockchain for specific features to those where the entire game world lives onchain.
 The Ethereum blockchain can be used with games in various capacities.
-Games can store their currencies as transferable tokens or other in-game assets (characters, equipment, pets, etc.) in the form of NFTs (non-fungible tokens).
+Games can store their currencies as transferable tokens or other in-game assets (characters, equipment, pets, etc.) in the form of non-fungible tokens (NFTs).
 Games can also utilize smart contracts to host their logic, rules, and state onchain.
 Such games are commonly referred to as "fully onchain games."

-The Ethereum ecosystem also includes layer 2 blockchains (L2s) that inherit the security guarantees of Ethereum mainnet while extending Ethereum's scale and supporting specialized use cases.
-L2 networks can provide additional benefits for onchain games and their communities, because L2s can offer faster confirmation times, higher processing volume, and lower fees, making gameplay faster and more accessible.
+The Ethereum ecosystem also includes layer 2 blockchains (L2s) that inherit the security guarantees of Ethereum Mainnet while extending Ethereum's scale and supporting specialized use cases.
+L2 networks can provide additional benefits for onchain games and their communities due to their faster confirmation times and lower fees, making gameplay more accessible.

 Ethereum's gaming ecosystem overview